datacarpentry/astronomy-python/_extras/calculating_MIST_isochrone.md

 Let's save this result so we can reload it later without repeating the steps in this section.

-So we can save the data in an HDF5 file, we'll put it in a Pandas `DataFrame` first:
+So we can save the data in an HDF5 file, we will put it in a Pandas `DataFrame` first:

 ~~~